 This is the reason why her images are truly classic and have aged very well.
 They may be 50 years old, but very up-to-date.

-Her outstanding Monography
+Her outstanding Monography (Amazon)

 Where Vivian Maier showcased the normal everyday life of Chicago, Diane Arbus deliberately reached out to people on the edge of the society.
 Born in New York City in 1923 she portraited transvestites, prostitutes or mentally ill persons.